liquicode/jsonstor/docs/external/readme.md

 ---------------------------------------------------------------------

 - 100% Javascript with minimal dependencies.
-- Storage interface is 100% `async` and `await`-able.
+- 100% `async` and `await`-able storage functions.
-- Extensible plugin architecture.
-Create your own adapters and filters.
+- Create your own adapters and filters with the extensible plugin architecture.

 Database Interface
 ---------------------------------------------------------------------

+- `DropStorage( Options )` :
+	Deletes the storage from its persistent medium.
+- `FlushStorage( Options )` :
+	Forces any changes cached in memory to be written to the storage.
 - `Count( Criteria, Options )` :
 	Returns a count of documents satisfying `Criteria`.
 - `InsertOne( Document, Options )` :